Job-related German courses

 German for students

-The language of instruction at the universities in Stuttgart is mostly German.
-Therefore, you need a good knowledge of German for your studies.
-But German is also useful for students in international programs.
+The language of instruction at the universities in Stuttgart is usually German.
+You will therefore need a good knowledge of German for your studies.
+But German is also useful for students on international programs.
 This is because everyday life is easier with the national language.

-In order to enroll in a German-language program, you must present certificates of sufficient German language skills.
-The situation is different in international study programs, where teaching is mostly in English.
+In order to enrol on a German-language degree course, you must present certificates confirming sufficient knowledge of German.
+The situation is different in international degree programs, where teaching is usually in English.
 In any case, it is good to know German.
-This way you will make friends faster, settle in more easily and have better chances on the job market.
+You will make friends more quickly, settle in more easily and have better chances on the job market.

-Since every university and every course of study has different requirements for German language skills and may only accept certain certificates, you should ask the university or institute directly.
+As every university and every degree course has different requirements for German language skills and may only accept certain certificates, you should ask the university or institute in question directly.

-You can find more information about German tests for access to studies at universities in Germany on the following pages:
+You can find more information about German language tests for admission to higher education in Germany on the following pages:

 German Academic Exchange Service (opens in a new tab)